mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

 Now we can align to byte prior to writing an array of bytes, letting us use memcpy for the bulk of the array data.
-The only wrinkle is the bitpacker works at the word level, so it's necessary to have special handling for the head and tail portion of the byte array.
+The only wrinkle is because the bitpacker works at the word level, it's necessary to have special handling for the head and tail portions.
 Because of this, the code is quite complex and is omitted for brevity.
 You can find it in the [sample code](https://www.patreon.com/gafferongames) for this article.

 The end result of all this is a __serialize_bytes__ primitive that we can use to serialize a string as a length followed by the string data, like so: